pushrocks/phoneserve/README.md

 **Terminology:**

 * **Instance Class:** An instance is the main class of phoneserve.
-You can have multiple instances for different for providers.
+You can have multiple instances for different providers.
 * **Destination Class** An instance consumes a destination.
 The destination class is extended by:
     * **Voiceapp Class** A voiceapp routes between multiple destinaion by evaluating user key input.
 Later on this may be extended with Speechrecognition.
     * **Voicebox Class** A voicebox takes a call plays a greeting and then records the call.